Your company’s success depends on creating a high-performance sales team.

 Start small and build your service-level agreement between sales and marketing.

-As the partnership gets going, and you’re generating all that work “under the water,” the fruit of that synergy will rise to the top.
+As the partnership gets going, and you’re generating all that work “under the water,” the fruit of that synergy will rise to the top and you’ll find yourself with a high-performance sales team.

 Where does your marketing struggle to align with sales, and vice versa?